 Soft and Chewy Sugar Cookies

-- 1 cup butter (vegan or regular)
+- 1 cup butter (dairy free or regular), softened

-- 1 cup granulated sugar
+- 1 cup granulated sugar (200 g)

 - 1 egg